-- Students are expected to arrive in class on time.
+Students are expected to arrive in class on time (whether virtual or in-person).
 Punctuality is an important habit, which promotes academic success.

-It is also an important employability skill. - Parents or guardians should contact the school within twenty-four hours to excuse a student's late arrival. - Students must report to the main office for a late slip if they are late for class.
-Students must then proceed directly to class after acquiring a late slip, or they may be required to return to the office to receive an updated late slip. - Excessive, cumulative, and unexcused lateness will be addressed by administration.
+Parents or guardians should contact the school within twenty-four hours to excuse a student's late arrival.

+Students who arrive late must report to the main office to obtain their late slip.
+Students are to proceed directly to class after getting their late slip and are expected to travel through the halls and enter class quietly and without disruption.
+If the student does not proceed directly to class after acquiring their late slip, they will be required to return to the office to receive an updated late slip and have conversation with an administrator.

+Excessive, cumulative, and unexcused lateness will be addressed by administration.
+Communication will go home to update parents/guardians.
+Consequences will be put in place as follows.
+See table below:

+Unexcused LATES School Consequence

+5 MEETING WITH VP

+9 SCHOOL MESSENGER automated message sent home

+10 15 min DETENTION and MEETING WITH VP

+15 LETTER SENT HOME and Administration phones home